Install a hot-swap drive

 If the green drive activity LED is flashing, the drive is being accessed.

 - Continue to install additional hot-swap drives if necessary.

-Reinstall the security bezel if you have removed it.
+Reinstall the security bezel.
 See Install the security bezel.

 Use the Lenovo XClarity Provisioning Manager to configure the RAID if necessary.
 For more information, see: http://sysmgt.lenovofiles.com/help/topic/LXPM/RAID_setup.html